mhorpheus/test/DFIR-Triage-Scoping.md

 ## Phases of a Triage and Scoping Call
 To address Triage and Scoping goals listed in the [Introduction](#Introduction), a call has been dived into several phases.
 Below points should be treated as a **script** for running a Call:
 1. Introduction:
-	1. if necessary perform hand over from on-call person to a Triage Call Lead if necessary.
+	1. if necessary perform hand over from on-call person to a Triage Call Lead if necessary,
-	2. introduce XFIR participants
+	2. introduce XFIR participants,
-	3. ask Client to introduce his team together with their roles
+	3. ask Client to introduce his team together with their roles,
-	4. if XFIR was engaged over the Hotline, on-call person provides a quick summary of a current XFIR understanding of a case
+	4. if XFIR was engaged over the Hotline, on-call person provides a quick summary of a current XFIR understanding of a case.
 2. Discovery:
-	- Client provides incident description - identify most important topics, such as:
+	1. Client provides incident description - identify most important topics, such as:
 		- how it was detected,
 		- number, type, role of systems impacted: servers, endpoints, windows, Linux, web servers, domain controllers, etc.
 		- number and type of accounts compromised: workstation user, local admin, domain/enterprise admin, root, etc.
 		- business impact,
- 		- what kind of artifacts were already found,
+ 		- what kind of artefacts were already found,
 		- containment and remediation steps already performed.
-	- Open floor for a questions from XFIR Consultants so they can get better understanding of the incident.
+	2. Open floor for a questions from XFIR Consultants so they can get better understanding of the incident.
 3. Identification of Client's objectives and expectations:
 	- what is needed to perform a successful delivery,
-	- what type of task Client has for XFIR: full IR, dead box Forensic, logs analysis, etc
+	- what type of task Client has for XFIR: full IR, dead box Forensic, logs analysis, etc.
 	- what is expected in terms of XFIR availability: on-site or remote, 8x5, 8x7 or 24/7, etc.
 4. Presentation of XFIR solution:
 	- what we can offer to address Client goals and expectations,